forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 To activate, in the application navigator, go to Plugins and activate each of the following plugins:
   * a.
 Agile Development 2.0
   * b.
-Agile development 2.0 ATF Tests
+Agile Development 2.0 ATF Tests
   * c.
 Test Management 2.0
   * d.
 Test Management 2.0 - ATF Tests
   * e.
 Automated Test Framework (already enabled)